State Farm: Television ads

 In 2020, Kevin Miles took over the role of Jake from State Farm from Jake Stone in a series of commercials, the first ad airing before Super Bowl LIV, as a reimagining of the original 2011 "State of Unrest" commercial from the "State of..." campaign.
 Craig Miller of State Farm's agency The Marketing Arm said the character was so popular people were still dressing as him for Halloween.
 Jake from State Farm, who wears a red shirt and khakis, appeared in different settings, including a beekeeper outfit and a parody of The Bachelorette, and in a number commercials with celebrities, including Alfonso Ribeiro, Chris Paul, Aaron Rodgers and Paul Rudd.
 On his first anniversary as Jake, Miles appeared in a commercial during Super Bowl LV in which Drake appeared as his stand-in.
 According to Marketing Arm, Jake is better known than Katie Couric or Hilary Swank and 80 percent of those who know him like him.
 A report by Semrush says that State Farm was the top digital advertiser in Finance in 2023.

 USA Today's Ad Meter selected State Farm's entry "Like a Good Neighbaaa" as the top ad in Super Bowl LVIII.
 The spot features Arnold Schwarzenegger struggling with the word "neighbor" in the company's tagline until he gets assistance from his Twins co-star Danny DeVito as well as Jake from State Farm.

+In 2025, State Farm launched the Batman vs. Bateman campaign featuring Batman and associated DC Comics characters.
+The ads had Jake explaining that not getting State Farm was the equivalent of getting "Bateman instead of Batman".
+The ads had Batman, played by Nicholas Hayner, having to bail out actor Jason Bateman in his futile attempt at being a superhero.
+The ads also featured singer SZA as Catwoman, and internet stars Jordan Howlett and Kai Cenat as Jim Gordon and a Gotham City citizen, respectively.
+Other characters appear with Josh Harp as Joker, Andrew Tippie as Two-Face, Josh Meyer as Riddler, and Abbey May as Poison Ivy.